On this page

 Reproducibility

 Normality tests print the underlying R code to the R console — you can inspect, copy, or re-run the exact commands.
-The module uses base R (shapiro.test, ks.test) plus the nortest package (Anderson-Darling, Lilliefors, Cramér-von Mises), moments (Jarque-Bera), and Rita (D’Agostino-Pearson), depending on which tests you select.
+The module uses base R (shapiro.test) plus the nortest package (Anderson-Darling, Lilliefors, Cramér-von Mises, Shapiro-Francia), moments (Jarque-Bera and D’Agostino-Pearson), depending on which tests you select.
 Citations for R packages used appear automatically at the top of the output section.
 Frequency tables and distribution plots are computed in JavaScript and do not produce R code.

 Common pitfalls

 Relying on a single normality test.
 No single test is best in all situations.
-Shapiro-Wilk has high power for general departures, but Anderson-Darling is more sensitive to tail behavior.
-When the decision matters, run two tests and inspect a Q-Q plot — the visual pattern often tells you more than the p-value.
+Shapiro-Wilk has high power for general departures, Anderson-Darling is more sensitive to tail behavior, and Shapiro-Francia ties directly to the Q-Q line.
+When the decision matters, run two or three tests and inspect a Q-Q plot — the visual pattern often tells you more than any p-value.
+When multiple tests are selected, DataSuite 2 shows an agreement summary in the Interpretation column to help.

 Over-interpreting normality test results with large samples.
 With thousands of observations, normality tests will reject the null for tiny, practically irrelevant departures.
 A Q-Q plot that hugs the reference line with minor wobble at the tails is usually fine for parametric methods — the test p-value alone doesn’t tell you whether the deviation matters.